PSH-Computing-AI-club/orital/README.md

 ### Linting

 > [!NOTE]
-> If you are using [VS Code](https://code.visualstudio.com) and have the recommended extensions installed, then VS Code will enforce warn about linting errors on type.
+> If you are using [VS Code](https://code.visualstudio.com) and have the recommended extensions installed, then VS Code will warn about linting errors on type.

 All code linting is delegated to [Oxlint](https://oxc.rs/docs/guide/usage/linter.html) and the configuration is found in [`.oxlintrc.json`](./.oxlintrc.json).